 Fossil fuel operations are responsible for one-third of all methane emissions.

 Landfills release methane due to the decomposition of organic matter like food, wood, and paper.
-It provide methane-emitting bacteria with plenty of organic waste and anaerobic conditions to thrive.
+It provides methane-emitting bacteria with plenty of organic waste and anaerobic conditions to thrive.

 Coal mining is responsible for 10-15% of anthropogenic methane emissions.
 Coal-mine-methane (CMM) emissions can escape from either working or abandoned deep mines.
-When coal forms, methane forms too as a byproduct.
-Therefore, when we explore for coal, we intentionally or unintentionally release methane into the atmosphere.
+When coal forms, methane forms, too, as a byproduct.
+Therefore, when we explore coal, we intentionally or unintentionally release methane into the atmosphere.

 Five industries are responsible for 98% of the world’s methane emissions.
 We’ll take a look at each of them and explore ways they can reduce Methane emissions.